AngelEngineering/nativescript-plugins/packages/camera/README.md

 ```
 And in your application, make sure you request these permissions if you want to use the `saveToGallery` flag.
 You can see an example in `apps/demo/src/plugin-demos/camera.ts`.
 If this flag is set and no permission has been granted, a copy will not be saved to the Device Photos.

+For Android, if the camera is started in Photo mode, only camera permission will be requested/required.
+For Video mode, both camera and microphone permission will be required.

 ### iOS Permissions
 Add the following to `app/App_Resources/iOS/Info.plist`: